FRSource/frsource.github.io/packages/blog/docs/become-an-author.md

 ## Guidelines about copywriting

 1. Use images in `.webp` format.
 You can use tools like [convertIO](https://convertio.co/jpg-webp/) to convert your jpeg/png images to webp.
-Blog will handle convertion to any other relevant formats.
+Blog will handle conversion to any other relevant formats.
 2. For article-related assets that apply to more than one locale version: place them in the directory of the `en` version of an article.
 E.g. `.vitepress/post/my-article/en`.
 3. For article-related assets that apply to only one locale version: place them in the locale directory of an article.
 E.g. `.vitepress/post/my-article/pl`.
 4. Always link images using absolute path and starting with `/`, e.g. `/post/my-article/assets/demo.webp`.